Skip To Content

 • December 17 2021

-David Landau, a member of the Firm, is an experienced corporate attorney specializing in mergers and acquisitions, securities offerings and compliance and corporate governance.
+David Landau, a member of the Firm, is an experienced corporate attorney specializing in mergers and acquisitions, securities offerings and corporate governance.

 Mr. Landau has represented clients ranging from Fortune 500 companies to individual entrepreneurs to foreign governmental entities.
-He has negotiated numerous transactions over the years and coordinated deal teams consisting of tax, intellectual property, real estate, employee benefits and executive compensation, and environmental attorneys.
+He has negotiated numerous transactions over the years, including the acquisitions and sales of public companies, private entities, and Special Purpose Acquisition Companies (SPACs).
+He coordinates deal teams consisting of tax, intellectual property, real estate, employee benefits and executive compensation, and environmental attorneys.
 In addition, Mr. Landau has headed teams advising clients on equity and debt offerings and has rendered sophisticated advice to boards of directors and C-suite executives.

-Mr. Landau is a member of the Board of Directors of the Runway of Dreams Foundation, a not for profit, that works toward a future of inclusion, acceptance and opportunity in the fashion industry for people with disabilities.
+Mr. Landau was formerly a member of the Board of Directors of the Runway of Dreams Foundation, a not for profit, that works toward a future of inclusion, acceptance and opportunity in the fashion industry for people with disabilities.

 Mr. Landau has a B.S. in Economics from the Wharton School of the University of Pennsylvania and a J.D. from the New York University School of Law.